chefspec/chefspec/README.md

 ## Setting node attributes

-ChefSpec lets you override node attributes (including [OHAI](http://wiki.opscode.com/display/chef/Ohai) attributes) as you'd expect:
+ChefSpec lets you set node attributes (including [OHAI](http://wiki.opscode.com/display/chef/Ohai) attributes) as you'd expect:

     it "should log the node platform" do